mmazzarolo/mmazzarolo.com/content/blog/2017-03-06-middlewares-the-underrated-redux-strength/index.md

 Almost anything.
 I'll suggest you to start using them for handling side-effects or asynchronous code, but the limit is only your imagination.
-Here's list of some simple middlewares that you can take as an example.
+Here's a list of some simple middlewares that you can take as an example.

 ```javascript
 /**